Ship information M/S Quest

 Please note that there are no laundry facilities on board.

-All information presented by the guides will be in two languages - Swedish and English.
+All information presented by the guides will be in Swedish and English.
 (Unless the departure has been sold as for example a German speaking departure.)
 The crew on board speaks English.

 The dining room is located on deck 2.
 It is comfortable and spacious with porthole windows.
 Our chef will serve you three meals a day.
 Breakfast and lunch are served buffet style and dinner has waiter service.
-If you have special dietary needs, these must be clearly indicated prior to your departure.
+Please remember to inform us of any food restrictions in your personal information form prior to the trip.

 There is a physician and a first aid station on board.
 Passengers under regular treatment, requiring special medication should bring sufficient quantities to last during the entire expedition.
 Please bring a written description of your medication.
 The ship is always reachable by helicopter from Longyearbyen, where there is a smaller hospital.